MyTooliT/ICOc/ReadMe.md

 To communicate with the STU you need to install the driver for the PCAN adapter.
 You can find the download link for Windows [here](https://www.peak-system.com/quick/DrvSetup).
 Please make sure that you include the “PCAN-Basic API” when you install the driver.

-#### Simplicity Studio
+#### Simplicity Studio (Optional)

 For the tests that require a firmware flash you need to [install Simplicity Studio](https://www.silabs.com/products/development-tools/software/simplicity-studio).
 Please also make sure to install the Simplicity Commander tool inside Simplicity Studio.
+Please note, that you do not need to install this software if you just want to measure data with ICOc.

 <a name="readme:section:install"></a>